QuentinRa/blog.quentinra.dev/cybersecurity/cybersecurity/index.md

 * **Cyber/Data Breach**: a leak of data
 * **Vulnerability**/**weakness**: a failure/flaw in a system
-* **Exploits**: code that make use of a vulnerability to gain access to a machine, install a malware, steal data...
+* **Exploits**: code that makes use of a vulnerability to gain access to a machine, install malware, steal data...
-* **Social engineering**: hackers manipulate someone, to make them compromise the system, or do something that benefit them.
+* **Social engineering**: hackers manipulate someone, to make them compromise the system, or do something that benefits them.
-* **Incident**: something unexpect occurred, which could be an intrusion
+* **Incident**: something unexpected occurred, which could be an intrusion

 <br>

 A look at cyberattacks categories ([source](https://www.malwarebytes.com/))

-* **ransomware** 🔒: lock your system, ask for a ransom.
+* **ransomware** 🔒: lock your system, and ask for a ransom.
 * **adware** 📰: hide, and show ads in the browser, may monitor the user to show relevant ads.
-* **spyware** 🕵️: hide, and monitor user, steal credentials...
+* **spyware** 🕵️: hide, monitor users, steal credentials...
 * **phishing** 🎣: pose as someone trustworthy, in order to steal your information
-* **spoofing** 🎣: usurp someone else identify, to get access, steal data...
+* **spoofing** 🎣: usurp someone else identity, to get access, steal data...
 * **trojans horse** 🎠: programs that pretend to do something, while actually doing something malicious
-* **ddos** 💥: send false traffic in bulk to take down servers
+* **DDoS** 💥: send false traffic in bulk to take down servers
 * **cryptojacking** ⛏️: hide, and mine currencies on your computer
 * **virus** 😎: attached to a program, replicate, and spread
 </div><div>

 * **0 Day**/Zero day: an unknown vulnerability that was just discovered
-* **Advanced Persistent Threat** (APT): usually, a hacker want to remain as long as possible within an infected network.
+* **Advanced Persistent Threat** (APT): usually, a hacker wants to remain as long as possible within an infected network.
 They are using backdoors, and keep updating the code to avoid being discovered.
 * **RansomwareAsAService** (RAAS): hackers selling their skills to other hackers, in exchange for a part of their benefices.
-There is also "MalwareAsAService" (MAAS), which is the same with malware.
+There is also "MalwareAsAService" (MAAS), which is the same but with malware.

 <br>

 * The security triad **CIA**: Confidentiality <small>(only allowed users can read it)</small>, Integrity <small>(not tampered)</small>, Availability <small>(available when needed)</small>.
 The opposite is DAD <small>(Disclosure, Alternation, and Destruction)</small>.
 * **Principle of the least privileges**: based on the role, and the data being shared.
-  * Privileged Identity Management (PIM): from organisation role to system role
+  * Privileged Identity Management (PIM): from organization role to system role
   * Privileged Access Management (PAM): manage the role that a privileged user has.
   * Models: Bell-LaPadula, Biba Model